soz-live/soz-live.github.io/users/basics.md

 - [SZLPReals](/classes/SZLPReals.html) - a value object for a list of Real Numbers.

-{% include note-icon.html %}
 > Except for Lisp values, each class has a four letter prefix that identifies it as belonging to a particular part of the class hierarchy.
-> Refer to the Prefixes reference document for details.
+> Refer to the Prefixes Reference document for details.

 ## Object